ejhammond/react-responsive-system/README.md

 };
 ```

-The values that you provide are the "maximum pixel-widths" for that screen class.
-In order to make sure that all possible screen pixel-sizes are handled, there should be exactly one screen class with a value of `Infinity` which tells us that there is no maximum pixel-width for that screen class.
+The values that you provide are the maximum pixel-widths for each named screen-size range ("screen class").
+In order to make sure that all possible screen sizes are covered, there should be exactly one screen class with a maximum pixel-width of `Infinity`.

-### 2. Generate your custom Responsive System with `createResponsiveSystem`

-Here, you'll configure Responsive System with your breakpoints.
+### 2. Initialize the system

 ```js
 /* responsiveSystem.js/ts */